Kotlin/dokka/README.md

 dokka
 =====

-Dokka is documentation engine for Kotlin, performing the same function as javadoc for Java.
+Dokka is a documentation engine for Kotlin, performing the same function as javadoc for Java.

-**NOTE**: It is work in progress both on compiler side and this tool.
+**NOTE**: Both Kotlin itself and Dokka are work in progress.
 Do not base your business on it.
 Yet.

 Documentation Model
 =====